skillbert/alt1-electron/readme.md

 - Clean up native event situation for windows
 - Enable contextisolation in appwindow
 - Think some more about the name

+# Extension projects
+These concepts don't exist in C# Alt1 but are now possible.

+### Background apps
+App functionality that runs without the app being visible using service workers.

+### Native acceleration plugin
+Direct access to js runtime and memory of arraybuffers is now possible.
+Possibly capture directly into app controlled memory and implement c++ accelerated image detect fast paths.

+### Different app styles
+Support for Guide style apps that are easy to minimize and take up the center screen.
+2 years ago RS Pocketbook was interested in merging into Alt1 like this, others are also possible.